thinktandem/HorizontalDevOps/outline.md

 * You should have a README.md for every project.
 * Follow a common pattern for the docs in this README.md file.
 * Reducing differences in projects gives the opportunity to efficiently highlight the differences of this project in the README.md withoug overwhelming the dev being onboarded.
+* Employees should know how and feel comfortable contributing to the documentation.

 Interfaces Matter; Implementation is Irrelevant